tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_higherOrderFunctions_chp7.md

 120
 ```

-`mysum` and `myprod` follow the same implementation pattern, but with these
+The implementations of `mysum` and `myprod`are very similar, with these
 differences:

 - `mysum` is renamed to `myprod`

-- the base case for `mysum` returns 0, but for `myrpod` the base case returns
+- the base case for `mysum` returns 0, but for `myrpod` it returns 1
-  1

 - the recursive case for `mysum` uses `+`, and for `myprod` it uses `*`

-This similarity suggests we can write a higher-order function that does the
+This suggests we could write a single function that takes the base case value
-same thing, taking the base-case value and operator as input.
-A function that
+and the combining operation as input.
+The function that does this is called
-does this is often called **right fold**, or **fold right**:
+**right fold**, or **fold right**:

 ```haskell
 myfoldr :: (a -> b -> b) -> b -> [a] -> b